LeeyaD/rb120/prep_written.md

 #### Additional Tips
-Written & Interview are a mix of Conceptual & Code-Based Questions

-Read through all the questions first, you may end up going into detail

-Don't add more abstraction than needed in your explanation (e.g. talking about simple classes & objects don't add an attr_*)

-This assessment has a different style than the RB109 written assessment,so you should expect several open-ended questions where you will need to explain certain OOP concepts using code examples.

-While working through the assessment questions it is useful to run your code often to check it, so make sure to have either ruby document/terminal or an online repl prepared beforehand.

 Precision of Language: In programming, we must always concern ourselves with outputs, return value, and object mutations.
 We must use the right terms when we speak, and not use vague words like "results."
 Furthermore, we need to be explicit about even the smallest details.

 ### WHAT IS OOP?
 (01)